QuantConnect/lean-cli/README.md

   Go to the following url to learn how to debug backtests locally using the Lean CLI: https://www.lean.io/docs/v2/lean-cli/backtesting/debugging

   By default the official LEAN engine image is used.
-You can override this by setting the image tag to the 'lean-engine' project's config.json property.
+You can override this using the --image option.
+Alternatively you can set the default engine image for all commands using `lean config set engine-image <image>`.

 Options:
   --output DIRECTORY              Directory to store results in (defaults to PROJECT/backtests/TIMESTAMP)